tmihoc/terraform-provider-juju/docs-rtd/howto/install-and-manage-terraform-provider-juju.md

 ## Install `terraform-provider-juju`

 To install `terraform-provider-juju` on Linux, macOS, or Windows, you need to install the `terraform` CLI.
-For that, please follow the upstream instructions.

 > See more: [Hashicorp | Install Terraform](https://developer.hashicorp.com/terraform/install)